buttermarkets/cfm-v1/README.md

 ## design

 `FlatCFM` represents the condition of funding.
-It's a market but it won't be traded.
+It is a market but it won't be traded.
 It creates a `ConditionalScalarMarket` for each outcome it has (apart from the special "Invalid" outcome, see below).
 It prepares an oracle question and condition (as in `ConditionalTokens`) during construction.